solaranamnesis/Das-Ausland/1881/26/1/full-text-english.md

 Thirdly, in order to explain even the finer structures, the "favositoid" channels mineralogically, or more correctly, to establish me in this direction as a delusion, he summons the glass inclusions in the (?) mineral that gives an impression of a transverse channel and, where they line together, that of a hollow space.

+As I presented and said in my book, the channel of the meteorite (Favosites) are in totally equal sections, the glass inclusions are not, and here I want to add that they are in cross cuts not as points, but are present as clear transverse channels, hence not a not disseminated mineral (spot), but truly are quite undoubted tubes (germination channels of Favosites).
+Hienach can no longer speak of round glass inclusions as counter evidence to the fact.
+Yet, not a researcher who has seen my objects has made the objection that what I declare as germination channels (perforations) are mere inclusions.

 ...